naher94/rehanbutt.com/_projects/enviromental-conditions.markdown

   </div>
 </div>

-2 ideas came to mind the idea of a "Fidelity Switcher" where the user flow is abstracted out of the interface layer.
-Think about a multi-modal experience, 1 here you might start the experience through voice and then handoff to a screen based interface.
-Abstracting that interaction flow from the voice or screen interface in this case.
-The second idea explores a way to bring user context and environment conditions into the design tools, things like network speeds, lighting and driving as examples.
+2 ideas came to mind the idea of a "Fidelity Switcher" where the user flow is abstracted out from the interface layer and the idea of "Context layering" layering in user context and environmental conditions.

-The "Fidelity Switcher" idea lead me back to Fluid Design, ...... , as such as decided to explore the other route for this exercise.
+For the "Fidelity Switcher" concept think about a multi-modal experience, one where you might start the experience through voice and then handoff to a screen based interface.
+Abstracting that interaction flow from the voice or screen interface would lead to clearer articulation of the user flow regardless of the interface.
+This idea also lead to back to by work on <a target="_blank" rel="noopener" href="https://fluiddesign.rehanbutt.com">Fluid Design<span class="visually-hidden">Opens a new window</span></a>, as such as decided to explore the other route for this exercise.
 But you should definitely check out that work!

 The "Context Layering" idea explores layering in context such as a taking into consideration dark environments, slow network speeds, internationalization or a dedicated interface when used in a car.
-This new dimension more closely mimics the real world.
+This new dimension more closely mimics the real world scenarios that may otherwise be missed in a typical design process.

 ### Ideation